rempic/MACHINE-LEARNING-Edge-Cells-classifier/README.md

  - 4_DATA

 ## [CLASSIFIER: TESTING](/PIPELINE/)
-the matlab/octave files for the trainign is:
+MATLAB/octave files for the testing is:
   - m3_TESTING.m

 sigmoid and predictor functions are in: